 You have an early start to get your scheduled flight direct into the Serengeti National Park.
 Renowned for forming part of the great wildebeest migration that moves between the Serengeti National Park in Tanzania and Masai Mara in Kenya.
 The herds follow the rains and are constantly on the move in search of fresh grasses that sprout after the rains, so your location will depend on the time of the year you travel.
 Typically, the herds are the in the south to give birth around December time and then start moving north through the western corridor, making it to the northern part of the Serengeti around June or July time.
 They then move between the Serengeti and Masai Mara between July and October when they start to move back south through the eastern corridor.

-The Serengeti is large open grassland with rocky outcrops and a few forested areas along the rivers.
-These huge open grasslands are the perfect habitat for cheetah, making this one of the best places in Africa to see these spotted cats.
-Lion, leopard and hyena make up the rest of the large carnivores while elephants, buffalo, giraffe, zebra, topi and other antelopes make up the majority of the herbivores.
+The Serengeti is largely open grassland with rocky outcrops and a few forested areas along the rivers.
+These huge open grasslands are the perfect habitat for cheetahs, making this one of the best places in Africa to see these spotted cats.
+Lions, leopards, and hyenas make up the rest of the large carnivores while elephants, buffalo, giraffes, zebra, topi, and other antelopes make up the majority of the herbivores.
 Spend your days on morning and afternoon game drives in search of the migration as well as the other plentiful game.

 Days 8, 9 and 10 - Rubondo Island National Park

-From the Serenegti National Park you get a short flight to Rubondo Island in the southern section of Lake Victoria.
+From the Serengeti National Park, you get a short flight to Rubondo Island in the southern section of Lake Victoria.
 This hidden gem is well off the beaten track but is certainly worth the effort to get here as part of your primate safari.
 Why come to Rubondo Island – well for the chimpanzees.